MechWolf/MechWolf/docs/source/about/security.rst

 The MechWolf resolver is based of `AWS DynamoDB
 <https://aws.amazon.com/dynamodb/>`_, a NoSQL database platform.
 By not using
 SQL, we therefore significantly reduce the chances of an injection attack.
 Furthermore, we properly escape all user input.
+We also employ point-in-time backups of our database in the event our database is rendered unusable.

 Connection Encryption
 ---------------------